RobinsonZ/blog/content/posts/static-redirects.md

 - The `template` parameter obviously sets it up to pull from `src/redirect.html`.
 - The `filename` parameter tells Webpack to output the result of the compilation (really just minifying the HTML) to `something/index.html` in the output directory.
 - `chunks: []` instructs Webpack _not_ to inject the things it normally injects.
-If this were another webpage, we'd want to also be downloading the whole Javascript bundle, CSS, etc. but I don't need any of that to fire a redirect.
+If this were another webpage, we'd want to also be downloading the whole JavaScript bundle, CSS, etc. but I don't need any of that to fire a redirect.

 If I run `npm start` and go to `localhost:8080/something`, I see the "If you are not redirected automatically..." text for half a second before bouncing to `example.com`.

-An important caveat, before we go any further: a normal 301 redirect is good for SEO and caching, becasue web crawlers will see it and assign any "link credit" from that link to the page it's actually pointing to.
+An important caveat, before we go any further: a normal 301 redirect is good for SEO and caching, because web crawlers will see it and assign any "link credit" from that link to the page it's actually pointing to.
 Google and other web crawlers won't bother to process the client-side redirect here at all, which means any links to the redirected page are useless for SEO.
 (They're also slower.)
 So if you're creating a hyperlink (or getting other people add links on their sites, or bookmarking it), you should link directly to `example.com`, _not_ link to the redirect.
 In other words, these shortlinks are good for giving out on a one-time basis for brevity, but shouldn't be used anywhere that you don't expect humans to be reading the URL and typing it in by hand.

 ## Making it Reusable